Sector moratorium on BBVA mortgage and consumer loans

 - Amendment contract, lack of capital and extension of term.

-For its part, BBVA will provide you with the proposed agreement establishing the conventional moratorium, along with simplified information on the terms and conditions of the loan.
+For its part, BBVA had to provide the proposed agreement establishing the conventional moratorium, along with simplified information on the terms and conditions of the loan.